New report reveals NIL strategy behind Florida State’s recent success: ‘Y’all are stupid spending money on high school kids’

 However, things took a sharp turn over the last couple of years when college athletes were allowed to make money off their name, image, and likeness.
 Something they were unable to do before.
 It has completely changed how roster-building is done in college football and has created unexpected alliances.

 On Wednesday, On3 took an in-depth look at the very beneficial relationship Florida State has with the NIL collective The Battle’s End.
-The collective has become a force quickly in just its second season working with FSU and is expected to hand out over $18 million to all of the college sports programs it now helps during the 2024-25 season.
+The collective has become a force quickly in just its second season working with FSU.
+And they are expected to hand out over $18 million to all of the college sports programs it helps during the 2024-25 season.

 One of Florida State’s top NIL supporters speaks out on programs NIL strategy